Mariel-Siravegna/msiravegna/content/home/experience.md

   location = "Santiago, Chile"
   date_start = "2009-03-01"
   date_end = "2009-07-01"
-  description = """Report for the Chilean Ministry of Finance"""
+  description = """RA for a report for the Chilean Ministry of Finance"""

    [[experience]]
   title = "Research Assistant"